SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 - SMU is 4-4 against the spread and 7-2 overall in games when it scores more than 24.1 points.

-- In games that SMU piles up over 352.6 yards, the team is 4-3 against the spread and 7-1 overall.
+- In games that SMU amasses more than 352.6 yards, the team is 4-3 against the spread and 7-1 overall.

-- The Mustangs have 14 giveaways this season, while the Knights have 16 takeaways .
+- The Mustangs have turned the ball over 14 times this season, two fewer than the Knights have forced (16).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.